The Shipping Law Review: United Kingdom - England & Wales

 Commercial overview of the shipping industry

-The shipping industry has for centuries played an important role in the United Kingdom's island-nation economy.
-As at December 2019, the UK Ship Register was ranked 24th on world fleet tonnage volume statistics, with a gross tonnage of 10.5 million.2 In economic terms, shipping accounts for 95 per cent of exports and imports and is reported to help support £37.4 billion in gross value added each year in the UK.
-The wider maritime sector also contributes approximately £14.5 billion and 185,000 jobs to the UK economy every year.3 According to the most recent statistics, total port freight traffic through the UK's major ports between April and June 2019 was 476 million tonnes.4
+The shipping industry has been an important contributor to the United Kingdom's island-nation economy for centuries.
+In 2020, the United Kingdom was ranked 11th with regard to ownership of world fleet.2 In economic terms, shipping accounts for 95 per cent of exports and imports and is reported to help support £37.4 billion in gross value added each year in the United Kingdom.
+The wider maritime sector also contributes approximately £14.5 billion and 185,000 jobs to the UK economy every year.3 According to the most recent statistics available, total port freight traffic through the UK's major ports between October and December 2020 was 428.2 million tonnes.4

 General overview of the legislative framework

-England and Wales is a common law jurisdiction where the legal framework is founded upon a mixture of case law and legislation.
+England and Wales is a common law jurisdiction with a legal framework is founded on a mixture of case law and legislation.
 Shipping law in particular has historically been developed primarily by decided cases, although there are statutes in key areas.
-The Merchant Shipping Act 1995 (the MSA 1995), consolidating previous statutes dating back as far as 1894, is a particularly important piece of overarching legislation in this field and various statutory instruments have been made under it.
+The Merchant Shipping Act 1995 (the MSA 1995), consolidating previous statutes dating from 1894, is a particularly important piece of overarching legislation in this field and various statutory instruments have been made under it.

 International conventions that are ratified by the United Kingdom are usually implemented through domestic legislation.
 The United Kingdom has ratified all the major international maritime conventions.